Hurairiam/certifications/Explore Emerging Tech by IBM/README.md

 # 🚀 Explore Emerging Tech by IBM

-This folder contains my certificate of completion from **Explore Emerging Tech**, a foundational program offered by **IBM SkillsBuild**, completed in **September 2025**.
+This folder contains my certificate of completion from **Explore Emerging Tech**, a foundational program offered by **IBM SkillsBuild**, completed in **7 September 2025**.
 The program covered five key emerging technologies that are shaping today’s digital world: **Data, Artificial Intelligence (AI), Cloud Computing, Cybersecurity, and Quantum Computing**.

 ## 📜 Certificates